Test and Trace Support Payment

 - have been asked to self-isolate by NHS Test and Trace (and they have been given a unique eight digit reference number), either because they’ve tested positive for coronavirus or have recently been in close contact with someone who has tested positive;

-- From 10 December, if you are told to self-isolate through the NHS COVID-19 app you will also be able to get the eight-digit reference number needed to claim – see rule change as of 16 August above and see instructions to follow if you have been asked to self-isolate;
+- from 10 December 2020, if you are told to self-isolate through the NHS COVID-19 app you will also be able to get the eight-digit reference number needed to claim – see rule change as of 16 August above and see instructions to follow if you have been asked to self-isolate;

 - be employed or self-employed;